Provider Program

 • Legal and ethical issues

-Following course attendance and successful completion of an exam, participants receive an APHON pediatric chemotherapy and biotherapy provider card indicating they have met the requirements of the program.
-The 2-day course offers 14 CNE contact hours.
-Pediatric Chemotherapy/Biotherapy Providers must renew their status.
-The first renewal will occur within 2 years of attending a pediatric chemotherapy/biotherapy provider course and achieving a passing score on the post-test and will then occur every 3 years thereafter through the Provider Renewal Program.
+After attending the course and successfully completing the exam, participants will receive an APHON pediatric chemotherapy and biotherapy provider card, confirming that they have fulfilled the program requirements.
+The 2-day course provides 14 NCPD contact hours.
+Pediatric Chemotherapy/Biotherapy Providers are required to renew their status.
+The initial renewal takes place within 2 years of attending a pediatric chemotherapy/biotherapy provider course and achieving a passing score on the post-test.
+Subsequent renewals occur every 2 years thereafter through the Provider Renewal Program.

 Program Policies